Total Variation Graph Neural Networks: Experiments

 The cluster assignments are computed from vertex features $\X^{(L)}$ generated by the last MP layer according to \eqref{eq:mlp}.
 To show the separation of the vertex communities before computing the assignments, we project $\X^{(L)}$ in two dimensions using UMAP~\citep{mcinnes2018umap}.
-Fig~\ref{fig: umap_transform} shows the projected features for Cora (more results in the supplementary).
-In the first row, the vertices are colored according to the cluster assignments $\hat \y$ from Kuhn-Munkres; in the second row, according to the labels $\y$.
+Fig~\ref{fig: umap_transform} shows the projected features for Cora.
+In the first row, the vertices are colored according to the cluster assignments $\hat \y$ from Kuhn-Munkres; in the second row, according to the true labels $\y$.
 Compared to the other methods, TVGNN yields clusters that are better separated and more compact.
 In addition, with TVGNN the class distribution is better aligned with the clustering partition.

+Appendices \ref{appendix:additional_plots}, \ref{appendix:denoising}, and \ref{appendix:point_clouds} report additional results and experiments, which further highlight the capabilities of TVGNN in learning sharp and meaningful cluster assignments.